StartupsPoleEmploi/estime-frontend/README-EN.md

       memory: 1536Mi
 ```

-To see CPU and memory used by Docker container, execute this command :
+To see CPU and memory used by Docker containers, execute this command :
 ```
 foo@bar:~$ docker stats
 ```